 A developing market creates new opportunities

-Duni conducts operations in Europe and Asia.
+Duni conducts operations mainly in Europe, Asia and Oceania.
 The main market consists primarily of Western and Central Europe.
-The West European market for single-use table setting products, which is estimated to be worth approximately EUR 9.6 billion, is growing at approximately 2% per year1.
+The West European market for single-use table setting products is estimated to be worth approximately EUR 9.6 billion.
 The market is fragmented and Duni is estimated to have a total market share of approximately 4%.

-Duni is a leader within, primarily, the napkin and tablecovering product segments, with a market share of approximately 20%.
+Duni is a leader within, primarily, the napkin and table cover product segments, with a market share of approximately 20%.
 Despite this leading position, there is great potential to gain additional market shares.
-Competitors mainly comprise of relatively small, local companies, as well as a number of larger paper and pulp companies.
-Some of these companies have concepts and product ranges which, like Duni’s, focus on the HoReCa market (hotels, restaurants and catering firms).
+Competitors mainly comprise relatively small, local companies as well as a number of larger paper and pulp companies.
+Some of these companies have concepts and product ranges that, like Duni’s, focus on the HoReCa market (hotels, restaurants and catering firms).

 THE MARKET FOR PAPER-BASED PRODUCTS

-The European market for paper-based table top products is estimated to be worth approximately EUR 1.6 billion2 and can be divided into two main channels – HoReCa and the consumer retail trade.
-Most retail trade sales comprise private labels.
+The Western European market for paper-based table top products has an estimated value of approximately EUR 1.6 billion1 and can be divided into two main channels – HoReCa and the consumer retail sector.
+Most retail sector sales comprise private labels.

-Within the retail grocery trade, the share represented by private labels has increased in recent years, so much so that they are overrepresented within the tabletop product category.
+Within the retail sector, the share represented by private labels has increased in recent years, so much so that they are overrepresented within the table top product category.
 Duni is well positioned to provide the market with effective production solutions for customers’ private labels.
 All the same, Duni is able to supplement the range with unique, premium-based product concepts under its own brand, aimed at quality-conscious consumers.

-Standard products account for approximately 45% of total estimated sales on the European napkin and tablecovering market, while premium products account for approximately 55%.
+Standard products account for approximately 45% of total estimated sales in the European napkin and table cover market, while premium products account for approximately 55%.
 The percentage of premium products varies between countries.
-On those markets where the premium segment dominates – such as in northern Europe, Germany and the Benelux countries – Duni is the clear market leader.
-In Southern and Eastern Europe, where simpler paper products are still more common, Duni perceives great potential for growth.
-Standard products account for approximately 45% of total estimated sales on the European napkin and tablecovering market, while premium products account for approximately 55%.
-The percentage of premium products varies between countries.
-On those markets where the premium segment dominates – such as in northern Europe, Germany and the Benelux countries – Duni is the clear market leader.
-In Southern and Eastern Europe, where simpler paper products are still more common, Duni perceives great potential for growth.
+In markets where the premium segment dominates – such as in northern Europe, Germany and the Benelux countries – Duni is the clear market leader.
+In Southern and Eastern Europe, where simpler paper products are still dominate, Duni perceives great potential for growth.

 THE EUROPEAN RESTAURANT MARKET

-The West European restaurant market turns over approximately EUR 500 billion3 annually, a figure that remains unchanged during the past year as a result of recession on a number of main markets.
-However, the market is expected to return to growth during the coming five-year period.
+The West European restaurant market turns over approximately EUR 500 billion.
 The largest markets are Italy, the UK, Spain, France and Germany.
 Duni operates on all of these markets.

 MEGATRENDS HAVE AN IMPACT